INITI-Playground/initi-playground-docs/docs/developers/unity-setting-up-project.md

 Title:   Setting up a new project
-Summary: Set up a new project in Unity using Initi Playground SDK
+Summary: Set up a new project in Unity using INITI Playground SDK
 Authors: Ondrej Prucha
 Date:    July 30, 2024
 blank-value: